Issues related to pain and pain management

 Whack!
 Whack!
 Whack!

 When I was in 4th grade (circa 1956), my mother, father, brother and I moved to a small, World War II vintage house in Bristol, Connecticut.
-It had two small bedrooms, a living room and a small kitchen.
-My father turned half the basement into a workshop and laundry.
+It had two small bedrooms, a bathroom, a living room and a small kitchen.
+My father turned half the basement into a workshop.

 I remember watching television in the living room and hearing the Whack!
 Whack!
-Whack! of a hammer coming through the floor and the heating vents.
+Whack! of a hammer.
+The sound came through the floor and the heating vents.
 Whack!
 Whack!
 Whack!

 There were times — more than my Dad would admit — when the Whack!
 Whack!
-Whack!
-After an ever-so-brief pause of silence — there would be a measured yelp:
+Whack! was interrupted by an ever-so-brief pause of silence followed by a staccato yelp:

-After an even shorter pause I would hear Whack!
+After an even shorter pause the Whack!
 Whack!
-Whack!
+Whack! would resume.

-My brother and I called that a “Sweet Jesus” moment and it defined our approach to pain management over the years.
+My brother and I called those “Sweet Jesus” moments and defined our approach to pain management over the years.

-When I finally got to the point when I would go to Walmart, first as a passenger and later as the driver, the maneuver to enter or exit the car, from standing to sitting — and vice versa — required an audible “SWEET JESUS”.
+When I finally got to the point when I would go to Walmart, first as a passenger and later as the driver, the maneuver to enter or exit the car, from standing to sitting — and vice versa — usually required an audible “SWEET JESUS” to the dismay of passersby and shoppers.

 Tierney R (Virginia Beach, VA)